By: Abríel Williams

 Disclaimer: The views expressed in this post are those of the author, and do not necessarily reflect views of the Journal, the William H. Bowen School of Law, or UA Little Rock.

-About the author: Abríel Williams is a third-year law student at the William H. Bowen School of Law.
-She is a member of the Arkansas Journal of Social Change and Public Service and serves as the Part-Time Liaison for the Black Law Student Association.
+About the Author: Abríel Williams is a third-year law student at the William H. Bowen School of Law.
+She is a member of the Arkansas Journal of Social Change and Public Service and also serves as a Bowen Admissions Mentor and as the Part-Time Liaison for the Black Law Student Association.